node-class-may-2023/ComIT_Node/javascript.md

 ```

 * In this example we see that calling a method is similar to calling just a function
-* And this is because we are actualy calling a function that's an object property
+* And this is because we are actually calling a function that's an object property
 * In the methods body we can access the current object properties using the **this** reserved word
 * For now we can think about **this** being the object